DIYtranscriptomics/DIYtranscriptomics.github.io/_README.md

 `site: Personal Jekyll Theme` – change this to your website's name

-`paginate: 6` – change this to set the number of blog posts on each page
+`paginate: 6` – change this to set the number of lab posts on each page

 You can also change more advanced things here like the path names, collections etc. You do not need to change any of these to achieve the same look as the demo, so best to leave everything else unless you are confident.